 Your future happiness depends on the environment you create within your mind right now.
 It’s our minds’ habits that cause us to respond destructively or constructively to life’s challenges and windfalls, not the acts themselves.
 And we can start reinforcing these positive habits right now.
 You’re doing it as you listen to this podcast, creating the causes of your future satisfaction by cultivating a more realistic view of life’s problems.

 So, once again we end up full-circle back at the mind.
 Because, again, that’s all we really have.
-All each of us experiences is our inner mental model: mental interpretation of invisible, soundless, tasteless perceptual experiences combined with memories, thoughts, and emotions that our brains and minds mix into a fabricated virtual reality of color, sound, form and strong emotional reactions to conjured illusions.
+All each of us experiences is our inner mental model: mental interpretation of invisible, soundless, tasteless perceptual experiences that combine with memories, thoughts, and emotions that our brains and minds mix into a fabricated virtual reality of color, sound, form and strong emotional reactions to conjured illusions.

 The emotions that disturb us, the emotions that cause us continual pain, this Fourth Truth of reality, the Fourth Fact, is that our delusions are the root cause of our suffering.